 Penn in the News

-Arthur Caplan of the School of Medicine discusses responsible physician-assisted and financial planning.
+Arthur Caplan of the School of Medicine discusses government medical intervention.

-Roger Greenberg of the School of Medicine discusses the discovery of a possible breast-cancer gene.
+Rose Cheney of the School of Medicine discusses the climate of violence in Philadelphia.

 Donald Kettl of the School of Arts and Sciences discusses President Bush’s Iraq war plan.

 Janice Fanning Madden of the School of Arts and Sciences is cited for researching gender factors in promotions.

 Sean Hennessy of the School of Medicine discusses an FDA case surrounding proper dosage of an anemia drug.

 Michael Knoll of the Law School discusses private equity tax.

 Krishna Singh discusses his success in business as well as his $20 million contribution to the School of Engineering and Applied Science.